 Multi Million Pound Settlement following Avoidable Birth Injury

-Medical Fatality Claims: Death due to Medical Negligence.
+Fatal Medical Negligence Claims: Death by Medical Negligence.

-If you have lost a family member following a surgical procedure or recent hospital stay, or possibly a relative has passed away due to an illness that was not identified by their GP, then firstly, we are extremely sorry for your loss, and we understand the pain you must be feeling.
-We are on hand to help you and your family in a variety of ways.
+If you have lost a family member following a surgical procedure or recent hospital stay, or possibly a relative has passed away due to an illness that was not identified by their GP, then firstly, we are extremely sorry for your loss,and we understand the pain you must be feeling.
+If you firmly believe their death could have been avoided or was a direct result of the action or inaction of a medical professional, we can hep you understand the likelihood of being able to make and win a Fatal Medical Negligence Claim.

-We understand that considering a claim for compensation is likely not to be at the forefront of your mind at such a distressing and emotional time, and that no amount of compensation can replace what you have lost.
+We understand that considering a Fatal Medical Negligence Claim for compensation is likely not to be at the forefront of your mind at such a distressing and emotional time.
 In cases where a family member dies unexpectedly and potentially due to errors with medical care, it can mean the sense of injustice, loss, and distress can be hugely intensified.
 Where there is a feeling that death should have been avoided, or there is the knowledge that your loved one has somehow been let down by the system or the medical professionals entrusted with their care and safeguarding life, then this can be an emotionally traumatic time.

-If the loss of your family member was avoidable and was the result of negligent medical treatment, then it’s important to consider your options and talk to an experienced solicitor who can help you through the immediate options and process.
-The need to seek professional legal advice may be more urgent if there is a young family to provide for, and, where the deceased had been responsible for earning much of the household income, Medical Negligence Death Compensation is significantly going to affect your life.
+If the loss of your family member was avoidable and was the result of negligent medical treatment, then it’s important to consider your options and talk to an experienced solicitor who can help you through the immediate options and process of making a Medical Negligence Death Compensation Claim.

 The specialist Medical Negligence Solicitors here at Lanyon Bowdler handle every aspect of a medical fatality compensation claim in a professional and sensitive way.
 We have a long-established record of successfully securing justice for families and recovering compensation, and acknowledgement that medical errors did occur and caused the death of a loved one.